ciarantr/elite-fitness/.github/TESTING.md

 | Pass   | ./apps/marketing/admin.py                     | All clear, no errors found |

 > [!NOTE]
+> [!IMPORTANT]
 >
 > **Extend Python Validation screenshots and links**
+> **Extended Python Validation screenshots and links**
 >
+> The following table contains links to the PEP8 CI Python Linter validation results for each file.

 <details>
   <summary>
     <strong>View detailed testing with screenshots with CI Python Linter links</strong>